Fynmn/Textrac/ReadMe.md

 # :mag_right: Textrac
 ---
 Textrac is a text detection app made with Python and Tesseract.
-It can run on any desktop machine provided that the machine has Python installed as well as all the prerequites in running the app.
+It can run on any desktop machine provided that the machine has Python installed as well as all the prerequisites in running the app.

 ---